shuvrajit-dey21/AI-Healthcare-Chatbot/README.md

 ## Response Generation

-The application uses two methods for generating responses:
+The application uses multiple methods for generating responses:

-1. **HuggingFace Inference API** - If a HuggingFace API key is provided, the app will use the specified model to generate responses.
-This provides the most advanced and up-to-date responses.
+1. **Primary Model (BiomedNLP-PubMedBERT)** - If a HuggingFace API key is provided, the app will first try to use this specialized medical language model for generating accurate, medical-focused responses.

+2. **Backup Model (Flan-T5)** - If the primary model is unavailable or times out, the system automatically falls back to this general-purpose model, which is optimized for conversation.

+3. **Enhanced Medical Knowledge Base** - All responses are augmented with specific medical information from our built-in knowledge base on topics like diabetes, hypertension, and asthma.

-2. **Fallback Response System** - If the HuggingFace API is unavailable or no API key is provided, the app will use a built-in rule-based system to generate responses for common healthcare topics.
-This ensures the app remains functional even without internet access or API keys.
+4. **Rule-based Fallback System** - If both models are unavailable, the app will use a comprehensive rule-based system with detailed medical information to generate responses for common healthcare topics.

 ## Important Notes